djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 This is what we're aiming for.

 The database needs to be there eg `rails db:create`.
 I'm getting strange errors after the db is created about auth.
-But is seems to work.
+The problem was the db needed to be a superuser then the problem went away.

 <!-- [![alt text](/assets/2024-04-25/4.jpg "email"){:width="500px"}](/assets/2024-04-25/4.jpg) -->
 [![alt text](/assets/2024-04-25/4.jpg "email")](/assets/2024-04-25/4.jpg)